-1&1 is an established host with massive datacenter capacity.
+1&1 Hosting is an established host with massive datacenter capacity.
 We’re always impressed with the variety of services on offer, and the accessible pricing for small businesses.

-It would be great to see more plans offer a choice of datacenter locations to take advantage of its global presence, but despite that, 1&1 is a good choice if you want a host for long-term usage, and you don’t anticipate moving your data or mailboxes to another host anytime soon.
+It would be great to see more plans offer a choice of datacenter locations to take advantage of its global presence, but despite that, 1&1 Hosting is a good choice if you want a host for long-term usage, and you don’t anticipate moving your data or mailboxes to another host anytime soon.

-1&1 is a huge hosting group with offices in Europe, North America, and South America.
+1&1 Hosting is a huge hosting group with offices in Europe, North America, and South America.
 It aims to provide a one-stop-shop for small businesses that need to get a website online as efficiently as possible.
 The company was founded in Germany in 1998 by Ralph Dommermuth, the chairman of parent company United Internet.
-The 1&1 brand launched in the United States five years later.
+The 1&1 Hosting brand launched in the United States five years later.

 The company’s focus is on providing comprehensive business hosting at a low price.
 In addition, it sells services like Office 365, automated business listings, email hosting, and domain names.

-There’s a separate e-commerce site builder plan aimed at business that need to sell online.
+There’s a separate e-commerce site builder plan aimed at businesses that need to sell online.
 This site builder includes convenient export to major online marketplaces, plus email marketing and social media tools.
 One domain and an email address is also included.

 For example, the cheapest Linux plan offers unlimited storage, websites, databases, and email accounts.
 On the Windows equivalent, only websites and storage are advertised as unlimited.